Fermi-liquid-like phase driven by next-nearest-neighbor couplings in a lightly doped kagome-lattice $t$-$J$ model: DMRG results of the YC6 system

 Next, we examine the spin-singlet pairing correlation function $P_{\alpha\beta}(r)=\langle \Delta_\alpha^\dagger(i_0) \Delta_\beta(i_0 + r) \rangle$, where $\Delta_\alpha^\dagger(i)$ is the spin-singlet pair-field creation operator defined as $\Delta_\alpha^\dagger(i) = 1/\sqrt{2} ( c_{i\uparrow}^\dagger c_{i+\alpha\downarrow}^\dagger - c_{i\downarrow}^\dagger c_{i+\alpha\uparrow}^\dagger )$ with $\alpha$ denoting the bond direction [see Fig.~\ref{lattice_diagram}(a)], i.e., $\mathbf{a}$, $\mathbf{c}$, or $\mathbf{b}$, which are defined as $\mathbf{a} = \mathbf{e}_1/2$, $\mathbf{c} = \mathbf{e}_2/2$, and $\mathbf{b} = (\mathbf{e}_2 - \mathbf{e}_1)/2$.
 In Fig.~\ref{SC}(a), we show $P_{aa}$ with growing $t_2 / t_1$.
 One can see a significant enhancement of the pairing correlation in the Fermi-liquid-like phase compared to the CDW phase, which has been reported in Ref.~\cite{kagome-tJlike-PCheng-2021}.
 In the Fermi-liquid-like phase, we have examined the different NN bond pairing correlations $P_{\alpha \beta}$, and we find that $P_{aa}$, $P_{bb}$ and $P_{ba}$ are the same and much stronger than others, as shown in Appendix~\ref{app-2}.
 Therefore, we only demonstrate $P_{aa}$ here.
 We further show that the enhanced pairing correlation in the Fermi-liquid-like phase remains stable across different system lengths and doping ratios ($\delta = 1/36 - 1/18$) [Fig.~\ref{SC}(b)].
 Next, we extrapolate the pairing correlations to the $D \rightarrow \infty$ limit using the polynomial function of bond dimension (see the details in Appendix~\ref{app-1}).
 The extrapolated results fit the power-law decay quite well over a distance of $\sim 30$ sites [see Figs.~\ref{SC}(c) and \ref{SC}(d)], with the power exponent $K_{\rm sc} \approx 2.3$.
 The slight deviation of the long-distance data ($r > 30$) from the fitting curve is attributed to the harder convergence of long-distance correlation, particularly the four-site pairing correlation~\cite{Square-tt'JJ'-gss-2021}.
 To further clarify the nature of hole pairing, we compare $P_{aa}$ with the single-particle correlation square $(G(r)/2)^2$ and find that they are almost identical [Figs.~\ref{SC}(e) and \ref{SC}(f)], indicating the absence of hole pairing.

 In the CDW phase, the spin correlation decays very fast.
 With growing $t_2$ and $J_2$, spin correlation is also enhanced in the Fermi-liquid-like phase, as shown in Fig.~\ref{Sr}(a).
 The strong spin correlation persists across different lengths $L_x$ and doping ratios $\delta=1/36-1/18$ [Fig.~\ref{Sr}(b)].
 To obtain a better understanding of the decay behavior of spin correlation, we extrapolate the DMRG results to the $D \rightarrow \infty$ limit and fit the data using both semi-log and double-log plots [Figs.~\ref{Sr}(c) and \ref{Sr}(d)].
-Although the decay behavior of the spin correlation is not conclusive, the data at short distance $r < 30$ can be algebraically fitted quite well with a small power exponent $K_{\rm s} \approx 0.64$.
+The data at short distance $r<30$ can be algebraically fitted quite well with a small power exponent $K_s\approx0.64$.
+At longer distance $r > 30$, the results continuously improve as the bond dimension increases, and the extrapolated data in the $D \rightarrow \infty$ limit are close to the fitting curve.
+These observations indicate that the decay behavior is more consistent with a power-law form.